jenna-labelle/FetalAdultBrain_RNASeq_CourseraCourse/README.md

 Publically available RNASeq data obtained from BioProject PRJNA245228 and analyzed in Galaxy (alignment step) and RStudio

+**Goal of this project:** Identify differences in gene expression in adult vs fetal brain tissue.
+Additionally, correlate differentially expressed genes identified with methylation markers.

 ## This analysis is split into 6 main parts: